What's On This Page

 Does jet lag get worse with age?

 The older we get, the more at risk we are to experience jet lag.
 It gets worse with age.
-It can ruin whatever reason you are travelling to a different part of the world for.
+It can ruin whatever reason you are travelling to a different part of the world.
 It will eventually wear off, but sometimes this is too late.
-You need to be awake and active as soon as you get off the plane.
+You must be awake and active when you get off the plane.

-You can help yourself by slowly adjusting your sleep schedule before you need to travel.
+You can help yourself by slowly adjusting your sleep schedule before travelling.
 When you are on your flight, drink as much water as possible.
 When you first arrive, try taking a couple of power naps.
-Try to push yourself to sleep late at night and avoid falling asleep at any time during the day.
+Try to push yourself to sleep late at night and avoid falling asleep anytime during the day.
 You will have to treat yourself like you would a child.
 Put yourself on a schedule.

 How does jet lag make you feel?